svinstech/marketingqa/README.md

 If you'd like to execute the test script manually:
 -Open a terminal
 -Navigate to the root of this project
--Run *npx cypress open* to open Cypress
+-Run *yarn cypress open* to open Cypress
 -In Cypress, click *integration/application_link_checker.ts* to start the tests.